Installation#

 cd torch-uncertainty

-To install the package with all the dependencies, run:
+To install the package and all its dependencies, we recommend to use uv: